loning/universe/10_framework_application.md

 ## English Version

-# Framework Application Guide for Quantum-Classical Dualism

-This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 8.6), providing a detailed framework application guide to help researchers, practitioners, and interested individuals apply the theory to practical problems.
+This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.1), detailing the practical application framework of the theory.

 ### Application Overview